vyomasystems-lab/challenges-arka-23/README.md

 ```
 Input not available.
 Possible error after line no. 57
 ```
-For the MUX design, line 57:  5'b11110: out = inp30, default: out = 0; as in the design code.
+For the MUX design, line 57:  5'b11110: out = inp30, before default: out = 0; as in the design code.

 The following error is seen:
 ```
 AssertionError: Randomised test failed with: select - 11110, input not available.
-Possible error after line no. 40
+Possible error after line no. 39
 ```

 ## Test Scenario **(Important)**
-- Test Inputs: sel = 11110
+- Test Inputs: sel = 01100
 - Expected Output: out = 1
 - Observed Output in the DUT dut.out = 0